 EQA interviewed several adventuresses who competed in the “World’s Longest and Toughest Horse Race,” the Mongol Derby.
 They reveal their biggest mistakes and most successful strategies in this grueling race, which takes place over 1,000 kilometers of Mongolian steppes and re-enacts the Genghis Khan messenger “pony express.”
 You ride semi-wild Mongolian horses and swap horses every 40km.
-During the Derby, you’re only allowed 5kg of gear and must rely on your own navigation and wits to find your way to each horse station and eventually the finish line.
+During the Derby, you’re only allowed 5kg of gear.
+Furthermore you must rely on your own navigation and wits to find your way to each horse station and eventually the finish line.
 It’s an intense race with riders from around the world competing for bragging rights and a completion, of which many fail to accomplish.

 Author: Krystal Kelly